The Bankrate promise

 - You need a simpler repayment strategy.

-Although debt consolidation can be effective, it’s not always the best option.
-Consolidation might not be right for you, if:
+Although debt consolidation can be useful, it’s not always the best option.
+These factors may make it less effective.

 When not to consolidate debt